-- Responsible for maintaining privileged user access and logical security over the servers, hardware devices, and related to TIER and FARS. - Responsible for granting, reviewing, and removing user access to TIER and FARS.

-• Responsible for performing patching and application changes to TIER and FARS.

-Responsible for maintaining physical access and environment controls for TIER and FARS.

-• Responsible for performing data back-ups for TIER and FARS.
+- Responsible for maintaining privileged user access and logical security over the servers, hardware devices, and related to TIER and FARS. - Responsible for granting, reviewing, and removing user access to TIER and FARS. - Responsible for performing patching the operating system and database and application changes to TIER and FARS. - Responsible for maintaining physical access and environment controls for TIER and FARS. - Responsible for performing data back-ups for TIER and FARS.